View More

 "In every situation [no matter what the circumstances] be thankful and continually give thanks to God; for this is the will of God for you in Christ Jesus."
 (1 Thessalonians 5:18) Want to know God's will for you?
 Give thanks to Him in all circumstances.

 We have a tendency to think He's against us when life is hard.
 But maybe, maybe, life is hard on purpose?
 Paul learned that all in circumstances He should give thanks to God because this is God's will for him.
 What is God's will for him?
-It's stated in the earlier part of the verse: every situation, so therefore Paul aught to thank the Lord for it.
+It's stated earlier in the verse: being thankful in every situation.

 Paul's letters are a testimony to what God did in and through him.
 He was thrown in prison and people were saved because of it.
 He was beaten, abused and tormented, and people were saved because of it.
 He was shipwrecked and stuck on an island. and the entire crew witnessed the power of God.
 Not only that, but Paul was able to bring the gospel to the people of Malta as well!